yourfavDev/DynaRust/README.md

 **_Security is enforced at every layer: from user access to node-to-node communication, ensuring your data remains private and protected._**
 *   **🌐 Distributed Storage:**
     Data is automatically partitioned and spread across all nodes in the cluster.

+*   **🗄️ Automatic Snapshots:**
+    Every 60 minutes DynaRust writes a JSON snapshot of the entire in‑memory store to `./snapshots/snapshot_<ts>.json`.
+    By default only the last 100 snapshots are kept; older files are pruned automatically.
+    You can override the retention limit with the `SNAP_LIMIT` environment variable (e.g. `SNAP_LIMIT=200`).

 *   **✅ High Availability:**
     If one node fails, the remaining nodes continue to serve requests for the available data.